 California Sexual Harassment Attorney

-Sexual harassment consists of unwelcome verbal or physical conduct directed at an employee because of her sex.
+Sexual harassment consists of unwelcome verbal or physical conduct directed at an employee because of their sex.
 The sexual harassment can be by a man against a woman or a woman against a man.
 Sexual harassment can take two forms: hostile work environment or quid pro quo sexual harassment.

 “Quid pro quo” sexual harassment, meaning “this for that”, the expectation that you will provide a colleague or manager with sexual gratification in exchange for job security.
-For example, a supervisors' requests for sexual favors are linked to the grant or denial of job benefits, such a getting or retaining a job, or receiving a favorable performance review or promotion. is an especially serious situation that can expose both individual and corporate defendants to very heavy liability.
+For example, a supervisor's requests for sexual favors are linked to the grant or denial of job benefits, such a getting or retaining a job, or receiving a favorable performance review or promotion.
+This is an especially serious situation that can expose both individual and corporate defendants to very heavy liability.
 In these types of cases the form of sexual advance or proposition by a supervisor can be an express or implied threat.
 In these types of cases, the employer can become vicariously liable for the supervisor's harassment.

 “Hostile environment” sexual harassment cases may involve various forms of verbal and physical conduct, of both a sexual or non-sexual nature, which have the purpose of creating a hostile or offensive working environment.
 In order to prove a hostile work environment claim, the employee would need to show: (1) that they were subjected to unwelcome sexual advances; (2) the harassment complained of was based on sex; and (3) the harassment was so severe or pervasive as to alter the conditions of the victims employment and create an abusive working environment.

 Unlike quid pro pro claims, there is no requirement that the employee suffer loss of tangible job benefits or actual injury in order to state a hostile work environment claim.
-Also, hostile work environment claims can be brought against supervisors, coworkers, or even nonemployees under certain circumstances.
+Also, hostile work environment claims can be brought against supervisors, coworkers, or even non-employees under certain circumstances.

 Sexual Orientation Harassment Attorney